JustinTheGreat/Speaker-Profiles/docker/README.md

 This document provides comprehensive instructions for running the Speaker-Profiles system using Docker and Docker Compose.

+> **🚀 NEW: Standalone Docker Environment Available!**
+> For a completely self-contained Docker setup that doesn't require the full repository, see `README-STANDALONE.md`.
+This is perfect for users who just want to run the Speaker-Profiles system without development access.

 ## Quick Start

 ### Prerequisites